Teycir/emojiadder/README.md

 # Emoji Adder

-This project enhances your application by integrating emoji functionalities.
-It serves as a base for adding, managing, and displaying emojis within various contexts of the repository.
+This project allows you to add emojis automatically in your text.
+It autimatically destects with ai the sentiment and the metaphor.
+For now works with english language.

 ## Features
 - Easy integration of emojis in web and script content.